nherbicMines/Tower-Defense-Engineered/README.md

 - Player interact with Tower done through a mouse click when in proximity (opens some sort of menu with options)
     - I think the menu is a good idea.
 Was considering giving an option to select targeting priority of enemies
 - Enemy that has the ability to stun towers temporarily
+- Player can shoot at enemies using the mouse (we can remove this but the code is there which will be helpful for mouse interactions)

 -----Level Design Ideas------